rangle/ngCourse2/handout/components/creating_components.md

 # Creating Components

-Components in Angular 2 build upon this idea.
+Components in Angular 2 build upon the lessons learned from Angular 1.5.
 We define a component's application logic inside a class.
-To this we then attach a selector and a template.
+To this we attach metadata using a TypeScript **Decorator**, which is simply a function call that allows the specification of the **selector** and **template**.

-- _selector_ is the element property that we use to tell Angular to create and insert an instance of this component.
+- _Selector_ is the element property that we use to tell Angular to create and insert an instance of this component.
-- _template_ is a form of HTML that tells Angular how to render this component.
+- _Template_ is a form of HTML that tells Angular what needs to be to rendered in the DOM.

+The Component below will interpolate the value of **name** variable into the template between the double braces '{{name}}', what get rendered in the view is `<p>Hello World</p>`.

 ``` js
 import {Component} from '@angular/core';